 Learning, skills and employment

 Lifelong learning and the improvement of skills levels can bring many benefits.
-These can include enhanced employability, increased wage levels and productivity as well as social benefits.
+These can include;

 Data from the Office of National Statistics shows that those without any qualifications will earn, on average, 20% less than those with GCSEs A*-C (Level 2).
 Whilst those with A Levels (Level 3) on average will earn 15% more than those with GCSEs, and those with a degree 85% more than those with GCSEs.

 The Council has it’s own training provision which delivers apprenticeships and courses for 16-18 year olds and adults.
-Further details can be found on our Learning & Skills webpages.
+You can find further details on our Learning & Skills webpages.

 Further information, advice and guidance can be found at National Careers Service [external link] or by calling 0800 100 900.

-Information about Education, Employment and Skills in the Tees Valley can be found on the Tees Valley Combined Authority [external link] webpages.
+You can find further information about Education, Employment and Skills in the Tees Valley on the Tees Valley Combined Authority [external link] webpages.